Lega Piemonte: Splits and recovery

-Cota President of Piedmont
+Presidency of Piedmont

-In the run-up of the 2010 regional election, Cota was chosen as joint candidate for President by The People of Freedom (PdL) and Lega Nord.
-During the campaign, Cota declared it was time to rewrite the history of Italian unification, that was led by the Kingdom of Sardinia under the House of Savoy, as even Camillo Benso di Cavour, Italy's first Prime Minister, did not intend to unify the whole Italian Peninsula and, later, favoured a federal reform of the new Kingdom of Italy: Piedmont was to be once again independent.
-Cota, a republican with no nostalgia for the monarchy, maintained that his message would do well and he would overcome the relative weakness of LNP if compared with Liga Veneta (Veneto) and Lega Lombarda (Lombardy).
-In Cota's view, most of his support would come from industrial workers, including those of Southern Italian descent, and Catholics embarrassed by incumbent President Mercedes Bresso's secularism.
+In the run-up of the 2010 Piedmontese regional election, Cota was chosen as joint candidate for president by The People of Freedom (PdL) and Lega Nord.
+During the campaign, Cota declared it was time to rewrite the history of Italian unification that was led by the Kingdom of Sardinia under the House of Savoy, arguing that Camillo Benso, Count of Cavour, the first Prime Minister of Italy, did not intend to unify the whole Italian Peninsula and later favoured a federalist reform of the new Kingdom of Italy, so Piedmont was to be once again independent.
+Cota, a republican with no nostalgia for the Italian monarchs, maintained that his message would do well and would overcome the relative weakness of the Northern League Piedmont if compared with Liga Veneta (English: Venetian League, VL) in Veneto and Lega Lombarda (English: Lombard League, LL) in Lombardy.
+In Cota's view, most of his support would come from industrial workers, including those of Southern Italian descent, and Catholics embarrassed by the then incumbent centre-left coalition Piedmontese president Mercedes Bresso's secularism.

-In March, Cota was narrowly elected President (he took 47.3% of the vote against Bresso's 46.9%) and LNP tripled the number of its seats in the Regional Council from four to twelve.
+In March 2010, Cota was narrowly elected president as he took 47.3% of the vote against Bresso's 46.9% and the Northern League Piedmont tripled the number of its seats in the regional council from four to twelve.
 Instrumental for Cota's victory were the strong showing of Beppe Grillo's Five Star Movement, which gained 3.7% of the vote mainly from centre-left voters, and the Catholic vote that tilted to Cota, disappointing the Union of the Centre, allied with Bresso in the election.

-Cota was forced to resign in early 2014, due to irregularities committed in 2010 by one of its supporting lists in filing the slates for the regional election, and chose not to stand again.
-In the 2014 regional election Democrat Sergio Chiamparino was elected President of Piedmont and LNP was reduced to a mere 7.3% of the vote.
+Cota was forced to resign in early 2014 due to irregularities committed in 2010 by one of its supporting lists in filing the slates for the regional election and chose not to stand again.
+In the 2014 Piedmontese regional election, the centre-left Sergio Chiamparino of the Democratic Party was elected president of Piedmont and the Northern League Piedmonte was reduced to 7.3% of the vote.